mishrayajush/AI-Job-Recommendation-Skill-Gap-System/README.md

-# 🧞 PlacemenIQ — AI-Powered Resume Parser & Job Matcher
+# 🧞 PlacementIQ — AI-Powered Resume Parser & Job Matcher

 A smart **Flask** web app that parses your PDF resume, detects your career domain, computes an ATS score, and matches you with the most relevant jobs from LinkedIn, Indeed, and Naukri — all in seconds.